uperl/Net-Curl-Easy-FFI/README.md

 # EXCEPTIONS

 In general methods should throw an exception object on failure.
-In some cases if [Net::Swirl::CurlEasy](https://metacpan.org/pod/Net::Swirl::CurlEasy) calls modules that may throw a string exception.
+In some cases [Net::Swirl::CurlEasy](https://metacpan.org/pod/Net::Swirl::CurlEasy) calls modules that may throw a string exception.

 Here is how you might catch exceptions using the new `try` and `isa` features: